Get

 How to Tell If a Cat Is Scared or Aggressive

-It’s easier to calm a feral cat if you know how they feel.
-You certainly don’t want the cat to attack you with their claws or teeth when you’re trying to tame them.
+It’s easier to calm a stray or a feral cat if you know how they feel.
+You certainly don’t want the cat to attack you with their claws or teeth, but because they can be unpredictable and easily scared, avoid trying to touch them or handle them.
 You also don’t want to frighten the cat to the point where they head for the hills and never come back.

-If the feral cat shows signs of aggression when you’re trying to tame them, back off and give them the space that they need—otherwise, you may get hurt.
+If the feral cat shows signs of aggression when you’re trying to approach them, back off and give them the space that they need—otherwise, you may get hurt.

 How Long Does It Take for a Feral Cat to Adjust?

 You’re not going to see overnight success when trying to calm a feral cat.
-The process will take several weeks, so be patient.
-Remember that the cat may have lived their entire life outdoors without coming into contact with any humans.
+The process will take several months, and sometimes even longer, so be patient and careful not to get injured.
+Remember that the cat may have lived their entire life outdoors without coming into contact with any humans and they may never attempt to approach a human.

 Conclusion

 If you cross paths with a feral cat that appears to be scared of people, they were probably born wild.
-If you want to calm and tame the cat, follow these steps and do everything as calmly as possible.
+If you want them to be calm and relaxed in your presence, if they are visiting your garden, contact a local animal organization and double-check the rules and regulations in your state.
+If it’s not illegal to feed them and they are not a stray or someone’s lost pet, you can try to follow these steps and do everything as calmly as possible.

-With time, perseverance, and patience, that feral cat may become your friend.
-Don’t forget to give them plenty of time and space and allow them to warm up to you on their terms!
-Who knows?
-Maybe that feral cat will become your new live-in companion.
+With time, perseverance, and patience, that feral cat may become more comfortable and less frightened around you but do not expect that you will be able to touch or hold them.
+They are not pets.
+Don’t forget to give them plenty of time and space and allow them to warm up to you on their terms, but be careful not to get injured!

 See also: